prophile/glory/README.md

 Backups
 -------

-Hourly backups are stored in /home/minecraft/backups.
+Hourly backups are stored in `/home/minecraft/backups`.
 Long-term backups are stored on S3.

-A backup can be restored from the tar.gz with mc-restore [path].
+A backup can be restored from the tar.gz with `mc-restore [path]`.

 Configuration
 -------------

-Public server configuration details are in modules/glory/manifests/init.pp.
+Public server configuration details are in `modules/glory/manifests/init.pp`.
 Rerun `vagrant provision` after changing.

 Private server details (the level seed, and various passwords) as well as the staff list are stored in `settings.yaml`.